dortania/OpenCore-Legacy-Patcher/docs/ACCEL.md

 * Intel 3rd and 4th Gen - GMA series

-For those unfamiliar with what is considered a non-Metal GPU, see below chart:
+For those unfamiliar with what is considered a non-Metal GPU, see the chart below:

 ::: details macOS GPU Chart